 It wasn’t that the game was predatory about its monetization, as it nestled the purchase options behind several menus, and gave players a steady amount of free in-game currency over time.
 If anything, it was generous, but not enough to satiate my desires.
 My desires for one specific character who I truly and dearly wanted.
-A character who immediately earned a place in my upper echelon of waifus with her design alone, and rose to the very top with her personality.
+A character who immediately earned a place in my upper echelon of waifus with her design alone and rose to the very top with her personality.

 Her name was Isadore Ivalliance, a water-element lance user that, in addition to being an S+ tier powerhouse, was everything I ever wanted in a waifu.
-An “Ara Ara” type character with a tragic backstory that she hides behind kindness she expresses to those around her, and especially her chosen partner.
-A thick, busty, and sultry brown skinned woman with wavy hair and an outfit that, while form fitting, left enough to the imagination to prevent her design from just being boring.
-She was a character highlighted throughout the main story of the game as a supporting character, the love interest of the protagonist, but regrettably she was not one of the freebies given to all new players, being instead locked behind a gacha paywall.
+A bubbly and motherly character with a tragic backstory that she hides behind the kindness she expresses to those around her, and especially her chosen partner.
+A brown-skinned woman with silver hair and an outfit that, while form-fitting, left enough to the imagination to prevent her design from just being boring.
+She was a character highlighted throughout the main story of the game as a main character, the love interest of the protagonist, but regrettably, she was not one of the freebies given to all new players, being instead locked behind a gacha paywall.

-But before I could investigate that, I was drawn in by something far more immediately pressing, a sheet of platinum blonde hair that flooded my vision, something starkly different from the short black hair I had all my life.
-I latched onto a lock with my hands, weaving my fingers through the well maintained strands of silver, but as I did so I quickly realized that my fingers were not my own either.
-They seemed longer, more slender, had finely maintained nails, and were a discernible brown hue that was a far cry from the paleness what I was accustomed to.
+But before I could further investigate my surroundings, I was drawn in by something far more immediately pressing.
+A sheet of platinum blonde hair entered my vision, something starkly different from the short black hair I had all my life.
+I latched onto a lock with my hands, weaving my fingers through the well-maintained strands of silver, but as I did so I quickly realized that my fingers were not my own either.
+They seemed longer, more slender, had finely maintained nails, and were a discernible brown hue, unlike the pale skin tone I had known all my life.

 “Oh my!
 Is that really me?”

 While I remembered that I was adept with technology and computers, I could feel my insights slipping away.
-I could not remember the faces of my parents or friends, I stopped thinking in the language I once knew, and thinking in the tongue I spoke for the first time moments ago.
+I could not remember the faces of my parents or friends, I stopped thinking in the language I once knew and started thinking in the tongue I spoke for the first time moments ago.
 I felt that all of these things could be dismissed if I retained a grasp of the core defining feature of my identity.
 My name.
 I dug through the recesses of my mental faculties as far as I could to answer what should be a question I could answer solely based on impulse, and came away with nothing.

-This other self of mine, what did he have to offer?
+This other self of mine… what did he have to offer?
 He was an individual who was susceptible to a socially accepted cruelty, lost his way, and led a life that, based on what little I could recollect, was far less remarkable.
-As I thought back on him, I did not feel remorse for having lost something, but instead felt a sense of pity, an empathetic desire to help this unfortunate individual and show him all that was light and right, to stand against the forces of evil that plagued that world as a radiant spear of justice.
+As I thought back on him, I did not feel remorse for having lost something, but instead felt a sense of pity.
+An empathetic desire to help this unfortunate individual and show him all that was light and right, to stand against the forces of evil that plagued that world as a radiant spear of justice.
+Within these past few minutes, it became increasingly difficult to see me as him.
 I was not him.
-Within these past few minutes it became increasingly difficult to see me as him.
-Instead, I felt as if I was me.
-Looking at the mirror and digging through my expansive memories, I was me.
+I was me.
+I was the woman who I saw in the mirror, whose memories were flooding my mind.
 I was Isadore Ivalliance.

 As I had reached the end of this internal crisis, a sense of fatigue flowed throughout my being.
-I grabbed onto a nearby piece of furniture, clasping my long nails onto the wood and producing a familiar sound.
+I grabbed onto a nearby piece of furniture, clasping my long nails onto the wood and producing a familiar grunt.
 I shut my eyes and slowly raised my head before taking a deep breath and in turn looked back at myself in the mirror, momentarily forgetting what it was I was even doing here, before recalling the past few minutes in perfect clarity.

 “Now that I have addressed that… surrealness, I should be off.
 I’m not sure how long I’ve been asleep, but I don’t want my darling to worry about me!”

-Following that verbal decree, I latched my slender fingers around the door and opened it, revealing a young man standing in the doorframe.
+Following that verbal decree, I latched my slender fingers around the door handle and opened it, revealing a figure standing in the doorframe.
 Zyrus, a man who I knew all too well, and whose mere presence instilled a calm throughout my being.
 He was the chosen prince of this kingdom, a brave and resolute figure, wise well beyond his years, and with a finely chiseled body befitting an individual of such esteem.
-His blonde hair, amethyst eyes, fair complexion, and exquisite regal armor were all sights I remembered seeing thousands of times before, but as he stood there, less than 30 centimeters away from my person, I felt as if I was truly looking at him for the first time, almost ogling the tall and muscular figure before me.
+His blonde hair, amethyst eyes, fair complexion, and exquisite regal armor were all sights I remembered seeing thousands of times before, but as he stood there, less than 20centimeters away from my person, I felt as if I was truly looking at him for the first time, almost ogling the tall and muscular figure before me.
 I remained in this stupor until Zyrus placed a hand on my back and leaned in close to my person, placing his head against mine and moving his mouth to my ear, softly saying, “I was worried about you.”

 A current sparked through my brain as I registered those words, and quickly returned his hug with my own, linking my arms around Zyrus’s body and pushing our breastplates together in a light clang.
-He took a step back from my sudden burst of affection in order to regain his footing, and looked down at me with a satisfied grin.
+He took a step back from my sudden burst of affection in order to regain his footing and looked down at me with a satisfied grin.

-“I heard you fainted while training Isa.
+“I heard you fainted while training, Isa.
 You haven’t been working yourself too hard, have you?”

-“No darling, a lady such as myself must know her limits, and I make certain that I only surpass them when the time is right.
+“No, darling!
+A lady such as myself must know her limits, and I make certain that I only surpass them when the time is right.
 There just is no point in working oneself up over nothing.
 But come to think of it, I’m not really sure why I would have fainted earlier today.
-Everything was going brilliantly as per usual, and then I found myself in a spare bedroom.
+Everything was going brilliantly, as per usual, and then I found myself in a spare bedroom.
 How strange.”

 “I’ll have you know that I used to spend weeks feeding on nothing but scraps and berries.
-I simply appreciate hot meal cooked with love and dedication and hate for good food to go to waste,” I said with a playful huff, breaking away from Zyrus before flashing him a smile to show my appreciation.
+I simply appreciate a hot meal cooked with love and dedication and hate for good food to go to waste,” I said with a playful huff, breaking away from Zyrus before flashing him a smile to show my appreciation.

 “In that case, let’s not keep her waiting.
 I’m sure everybody will be happy to see you again.”

-We were convinced it was a non-threat, yet even with immense magical prowess possessed by Chlozo and her fellow magi, we were unable to banish this devilish den from our realm, let alone our skyline.
-The opposing forces have been quiet as of late, with only stray fiends popping up amongst the countryside, nothing that our appointed guards could not handle expediently.
+We were convinced they were a non-threat, yet even with immense magical prowess possessed by Chlozo and her fellow magi, we were unable to banish this devilish den from our realm, let alone our skyline.
+The opposing forces have been quiet as of late, with only stray fiends popping up amongst the countryside and nothing that our appointed guards could not handle expediently.
 But that was no reason to lay back, grow fat, complacent, and dull over time, so we established universal training regimens to keep our minds and bodies sharp, ready for the next dastardly event that threatened our land.
 This past day, I fell ill and did not complete my regiment, but as I saw this potential threat erected in the distance, I clenched my fist, promising myself that I would surpass my own expectations as I trained tomorrow and achieve a new normal of excellence in my performance.

 As I pondered such matters, my expression must have turned dour, as Zyrus turned to me and asked, “Isa, is everything alright?”